Agbobli5373/ai-agent-platform-v2/README.md

 - Notification dropdown with recent alerts

 **Technical Implementation:**
-- Server-side rendering with Qute templates
+- Server-side rendering with Qute templates (static HTML with placeholder data)
+- Client-side data loading via JavaScript fetch API with JWT authentication
 - Tailwind CSS for responsive styling
 - Alpine.js for client-side interactivity
-- JWT-based authentication required for all dashboard pages
+- JWT token stored in localStorage for API authentication
-- Organization-level data isolation enforced
+- Organization-level data isolation enforced at API layer
+- Automatic redirect to login page if token is missing or expired

 ## Database Access